flox/floxdocs/docs/tutorials/migrations/homebrew.md

 # Homebrew migration guide

-Flox is an environment manager and package manager all in one.
+Flox is an environment and package manager all in one.
 Using Flox, you can create discrete environments containing packages from the Flox Catalog.

 Flox can replace [Homebrew](https://brew.sh) entirely, or they can be used together.